amritachandrasekar18/Data-606-Capstone-project/README.md

 ---

 ## Executive Summary
-The project **Detecting Fraudulent Healthcare Providers Using Machine Learning** aims to leverage machine learning techniques to identify fraudulent behavior within Medicare claims data.
-Fraudulent activities such as exaggerated billing or misrepresented services are identified through patterns in claims data.
-The project utilizes several machine learning models including Logistic Regression, Random Forest, XGBoost, Gradient Boosting, and LightGBM.
-It also applies **SMOTE (Synthetic Minority Over-sampling Technique)** to tackle the class imbalance in the dataset.
-A **Streamlit dashboard** was developed to offer real-time fraud detection and provide interactive visual insights to healthcare administrators.
+The project Detecting Fraudulent Healthcare Providers Using Machine Learning seeks to address the pervasive issue of fraudulent activities within Medicare claims data using advanced machine learning techniques.
+Healthcare fraud, including practices like inflated billing and falsified services, is a major concern that leads to financial losses and undermines the integrity of the healthcare system.
+By applying various machine learning models such as Logistic Regression, Random Forest, XGBoost, Gradient Boosting, and LightGBM, the project identifies patterns indicative of fraud in the claims data.
+Additionally, the class imbalance in the dataset is mitigated using SMOTE (Synthetic Minority Over-sampling Technique), which enhances the model’s ability to accurately detect fraudulent claims.
+The project also features an interactive Streamlit dashboard, which allows healthcare administrators to conduct visualize key insights, predict fraud/non-fraud facilitating more informed decision-making and improving overall fraud prevention efforts.

 ### Key Findings:
 - **LightGBM** achieved 98% accuracy, demonstrating its strong ability to detect fraudulent providers with minimal bias.